mia-platform/documentation/docs/business_suite/data-visualization.md

 Currently the only supported providers are **OpenStreetMap** and **BaseMap**.

-*Series:*
+##### Series

-Here you specify the *endpointData* that you want to show on the map through the usage of markers.
-Data recovered from endpoints should be in a specific format:
+In this section you list the different series of data that you want to show on the map.
+Each serie should have an *endpointData*, which specify the path to be called in order to recover the data points.
+Each data point should have the following format:

 ```
 {